hkirat/full-stack-assignment/README.md

 # Harkirat singh full-stack-web-dev RoadMap
 I took this assignment as a hackathon challenge and solved it in 8.3 hours .
-This app can be found at https://tour-destinations-dilli.onrender.com/ .

 ## API Reference

 #### Question